• About |

 7. Missouri was hit by the deadliest tornado (Tri-State tornado) in US history.

-Missouri is smack center in the middle of Tornado Alley, a stretch of the central United States that runs north to south and sees more than its fair share of violent thunderstorms and tornadoes all year.
+Missouri is smack in the middle of Tornado Alley, a stretch of the central United States that runs north to south and sees more than its fair share of violent thunderstorms and tornadoes all year.

 With that in mind, it’s hardly surprising that Missouri was the site of the deadliest tornado ever recorded in the US.
 On March 18, 1925, a catastrophic force known as the Tri-State Tornado erupted near Ellington, Missouri.